-Therefore, from the equation \ref{eq:sl_amp}, we observe that in the GO-lensing regime: an image is magnified by a factor of $\sqrt{\mu_j}$, its arrival is delayed by time $t_{d, j}$ and is phase modulated by the $n_j \pi$ radians.
-Thus different images are shifted in time and differently magnified, not affecting the inference of their source masses and spins inference, which characterizes the GW-waveform \footnote{The phase factor can be absorbed in the coalescence phase of the merging binary.}.
+Therefore, from equation \ref{eq:sl_amp}, we observe that in the GO-lensing regime: an image is amplified by a factor of $\sqrt{\mu_j}$, its arrival is delayed by time $t_{d, j}$ and is phase modulated by the $n_j \pi$ radians.
+Thus, different images are shifted in time and amplified differently, not affecting the inference of the inference of the source masses and spins, which characterizes the GW waveform \footnote{The phase factor can be absorbed in the coalescence phase of the merging binary.}.
 As a result, these GW images have identical amplitude-evolution, frequency-evolution and phase evolution.
-Thus cross-correlation between GW strains of such images, is able to find to overlaps when the signals are lensed or contain similar characteristics.
-The method to detect such GO-lensed signals is discussed in the following section \ref{sec3}.
+Thus, cross-correlation between GW strains of such images can find overlaps when the signals are lensed or contain similar characteristics.
+The method for detecting such GO-lensed signals is discussed in the following section \ref{sec3}.